 Ben Nelson reflects on his first self-drive safari in Zambia

-I learn so much every time I reach a new destination - whether it be a region or a country - and from there, my interest in that destination explodes.
-I become transfixed - I want to know everything.
-I believe self-driving has this effect.
-You become the explorer and your connection with that country becomes something much more profound.
+I learn so much every time I reach a new destination - whether it be a region or a country - and from there, my interest in that destination explodes; I become transfixed.
+I believe self-driving has this effect; you become the explorer and your connection with that country becomes something much more profound.

 What did I expect?

 I knew that Zambia was home to some of Africa's best and lesser travelled National Parks; South Luangwa and Lower Zambezi most notably.
 These excited me.
-In South Luangwa, I was due to stay at some new remote campsites we had heard of and visit a selection of Robin Pope and Norman Carr camps.
+In South Luangwa I was due to stay at some new remote campsites that we had heard of, and visit a selection of Robin Pope and Norman Carr camps.
 I couldn't wait.

 What did I discover?